-Topeka Collegiate strives to prepare its students to participate in the discoveries and challenges of the future with the foundations of wisdom, personal discipline and enlightenment.
-The school is dedicated to nurturing the unique nature and potential of each student and is committed to building a school community enhanced by diversity in the areas of disability, age, sexual orientation, gender, race, religion, and socio-economic status.
+Topeka Collegiate is dedicated to nurturing the unique nature and potential of each student and is committed to building a school community enhanced by diversity in the areas of disability, age, sexual orientation, gender, race, religion, and socio-economic status.
 Topeka Collegiate does not teach religious doctrines nor does it have any religious affiliation.

-Topeka Collegiate's mission is pursued by fostering enthusiasm for learning, encouraging the development of leadership skills and a sense of responsibility to the community and teaching the skills necessary to obtain knowledge and understanding of self, humanity and the physical world.
-Toward these ends, students study critical thinking, communication, and the subject areas of English, mathematics, science, social studies, world languages, fine arts and physical education.
+Topeka Collegiate's mission is pursued by fostering enthusiasm for learning, encouraging the development of leadership skills and a sense of responsibility to the community, and teaching the skills necessary to obtain knowledge and understanding of self, humanity, and the physical world.
+Toward these ends, students study critical thinking, communication, and the subject areas of English, mathematics, science, social studies, world languages, fine arts, and physical education.